 Microsoft.Net.Compilers.Toolset NuGet packages in there.

-Beaware of the Microsoft.Net.Compilers.Toolset package.
-It start with version 3.6 in the NuGet feeds.
+Beware of the Microsoft.Net.Compilers.Toolset package.
+It starts with version 3.6 in the NuGet feeds.
 This package is the successor of the Microsoft.Net.Compilers and Microsoft.NETCore.Compilers and brings the .NET Framework and .NET Core together.

-Every now and then new versions of Visual Studio, C# appear.
+Now and then new versions of Visual Studio, C# appear.
 These upgrades often come with upgrades for the NuGet packages you can include in your projects.
-Always be aware which version to use in your situation.
+Always be aware of which version to use in your situation.
 Here some links from Microsoft:

 - Roslyn version support